-Services include anger management, sexual offender treatment, violence prevention, art therapy, and peer mediation and conflict resolution.
+Services include anger management, violence prevention, art therapy, and peer mediation and conflict resolution.

 The NCIA Youth in Transition School employs licensed social workers and a certified professional counselor to provide individual, group therapy, behavior management, counseling, and crisis management intervention.
 NCIA also employs a licensed psychiatrist whose services can be accessed by the school.
 This psychiatrist is located at the NCIA Augustus Institute for Mental Health, 1/4 mile from the school and is on an on-call status.

 YIT has a highly experienced Registered Occupational Therapist on staff with a focus of working with children and adults with a variety of disabilities.
 She is certified in Therapeutic Listening, Interactive Metronome technique and proficient in American Sign Language.
 An occupational therapist (OTR) is a highly trained professional who evaluates and treats children and adults who have difficulty participating in meaningful activities (“occupations”) relevant to their daily lives.
 Occupation can mean self-care and regulation, play and leisure activities, as well as work or educational pursuits.